Oakland Pedestrian Accident Lawyers

 Although pedestrians have these rights, it is essential to have the same duty of care as drivers.
 Whenever you are crossing the street, be wary of your surroundings.
 Do not intentionally cross, knowing a car is headed your way.
 Use utmost caution whenever you are on the road.

-But if you believe your right has been breached, contact our Oakland pedestrian accident lawyers immediately.
+However, if you believe your rights have been breached, our Oakland pedestrian accident lawyers can help you explore your legal options.

 Where Do Collisions With Pedestrians Occur Most Often?

-Pedestrian collisions typically occur in urban settings and non-state highways, according to the California Department of Transportation.
-Accidents that happen between 5 PM and 11 PM are deemed as the most dangerous.
+Pedestrian collisions typically occur in urban settings and on non-state highways, according to the California Department of Transportation.
+The most dangerous accidents occur between 5 PM and 11 PM.
 Over half of the pedestrian fatalities and serious injuries happen during these hours.

 Determining Liability In Your Pedestrian Accident Lawsuit

 In a pedestrian accident lawsuit, a jury ultimately decides who is liable.
 It is based on the pieces of evidence that both parties will present.
-For you to win the case, you must prove that the defendant was negligent and that their negligence cost you extensive damages.
+In a personal injury case, you must demonstrate that the defendant was negligent and that their negligence caused you to suffer extensive damages.

 - The defendant must have owed you a legal duty to exercise reasonable care.